Folklore: Material culture

 In Europe, prior to the Industrial Revolution, everything was made by hand.
 While some folklorists of the 19th century wanted to secure the oral traditions of the rural folk before the populace became literate, other folklorists sought to identify hand-crafted objects before their production processes were lost to industrial manufacturing.
 Just as verbal lore continues to be actively created and transmitted in today's culture, so these handicrafts can still be found all around us, with possibly a shift in purpose and meaning.
-There are many reasons for continuing to handmake objects for use, for example these skills may be needed to repair manufactured items, or a unique design might be required which is not (or cannot be) found in the stores.
-Many crafts are considered as simple home maintenance, such as cooking, sewing and carpentry.
+There are many reasons for continuing to handmake objects for use, for example, these skills may be needed to repair manufactured items, or a unique design might be required that is not (or cannot be) found in the stores.
+Many crafts are considered simple home maintenance, such as cooking, sewing and carpentry.
 For many people, handicrafts have also become an enjoyable and satisfying hobby.
 Handmade objects are often regarded as prestigious, where extra time and thought is spent in their creation and their uniqueness is valued.
 For the folklorist, these hand-crafted objects embody multifaceted relationships in the lives of the craftspeople and the users, a concept that has been lost with mass-produced items that have no connection to an individual craftsperson.